OncNGS

 Question 1: What is the precise definition of the ‘clinical validation’ of 3rd phase, what exactly will be demanded, how will it be organized and what is to be covered by the allocated budget?
 Who is taking care of making the tests/clinical validation, the economic operator or the different partners of the consortium?

-The analytical performance of the developed oncNGS solution will need to be demonstrated fully in phase 2.
 With respect to ‘clinical validation’, the oncNGS consortium is aware that a full validation including a prospective clinical trial demonstrating clinical validation and utility is not feasible within the timeframe and budget of the PCP and would resort more on an eventual follow-up PPI.

 In phase 3, suppliers can complete their clinical performance and feasibility for the rest of the markers and a prospective clinical feasibility of the use of the solution will be tested at the buyers facilities using their own samples.
 Thus, the consortium wishes to corroborate the clinical performance of the provided oncNGS solutions only in phase 3.

-Tenders can be submitted either individually or in consortium with other economic operators (under no circumstances it will be allowed to any natural or legal person to submit more than one bid).
 In agreement with the Guidance PCP procurement documents for the H2020 Programme (Version 2.1 07 January 2020), it is imperative that more than 50% of the R&D activities that are justified by the partnership are performed in EU Member States or Horizon 2020 associated countries.

-Suppliers that have obtained a contract for a particular phase of the oncNGS PCP will have opportunities to interact with the oncNGS buyers (and eventually also the supporting entities) at regular intervals along the phases.
+Suppliers that have obtained a contract for a particular phase of the oncNGS PCP have opportunities to interact with the oncNGS buyers (and eventually also the supporting entities) at regular intervals along the phases.
 These interaction moments will be clearly outlined within the Call for Tender as milestones in the process.

 Questions to the oncNGS consortium can be forwarded at all time during the project through the contact facility within the oncNGS website.